 Staff: Friendly and helpful.
-They are careful not to reveal too much when you ask for a hint.
+They are careful not to reveal too much when you call for help.

 Will your group be combined with strangers?
 Yes.

-Rooms tried: 3 out of 3 current rooms; 1 former room
+Rooms tried: 6 out of 7 current rooms

 Specific room reviews